 Unretiring Versions

 Unretiring a version restores it to an active state.
-If multiple versions under the same application hierarchy are active, the highest version will be deployed to devices, assuming assignments are present.
+If multiple versions under the same application hierarchy are active, the highest version will be deployed to devices, if the assignments are present.

 Deactivating Versions